elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

     $ _build/prod/rel/foo/bin/foo start
     16:58:58.508 [info]  Accepting connections on port 4040

-And let's connect to it and issue a request in an another terminal:
+And let's connect to it and issue a request in another terminal:

     $ telnet 127.0.0.1 4040
     Trying 127.0.0.1...